RedstoneSC/FNF-RedstoneEngine/README.md

 ![](https://user-images.githubusercontent.com/100803757/183262381-b61dfcf2-2a78-401c-8bd0-ffbf22d0e6a0.png?width=1101&height=701)
-# Friday Night Funkin' - Gab Engine
+# Friday Night Funkin' - Redstone Engine
-A modification of Psych Engine which adds shaders and lot's of feature's!
+A modification of Psych Engine (mostly psych fork) which adds shaders and lots of features!
 _____________________________________
 ## BIG NOTICE:
 Please don't take fps.hx FONT code!
 Remove it if you have it!